Skip to main content

 How can I reduce executor mistakes in Texas?

-Start with a clear asset list, confirm whether probate is required, use the right court forms, track deadlines, and avoid transferring property until you understand the estate's obligations.
+Start with a clear asset list, confirm whether probate is required, use the right probate forms, track deadlines, preserve receipts and communications, and avoid transferring property until you understand the estate's obligations.

-Information current as of April 11, 2026
+Information current as of January 11, 2026

 This content is for informational purposes only and does not constitute legal advice.
 Probate laws and procedures in Texas can change.
 Consult with a qualified attorney for advice specific to your situation.
 Full disclaimer.